hummy123/hummy123.github.io/_posts/2025-02-05-Zipping-Unrolled-Linked-Lists.md

 - Pop the "w" off the right stack
 - Push the "w" onto the left stack

-We can move our cursor rightwards by popping the top element of the right stack and pushing it onto the left stack.
+We can move our cursor rightwards by popping the top element off from the right stack and pushing it onto the left stack.

 ![We can move rightwards in the zipper by popping the top element from the right stack and pushing it onto the left stack](https://github.com/hummy123/hummy123.github.io/blob/main/docs/assets/zipper-move-right.png?raw=true)

 If we want to move leftwards, we perform the inverse: pop the top element off the left stack and push it onto the right stack.

-Inserting or removing text is easy as, for removal, one can pop off an element from the relevant stack after traversing to their desired point.
-Insertion simply involves pushing an element on the desired stack.
+Inserting or removing text is simple.
+Both first involve traversing to the desired point first.
+After that, removal simply involves popping an element off the relevant stack, while insertion involves pushin an element on either stack.

-It is basically a doubly linked list except immutable, and taking less storage as each list only points to one direction.
+The list zipper is basically a doubly linked list except immutable, and with lower storage overheadc as each node has one pointer to the next node instead of two.

 It's fair to note that traversal time has improved.
 While it is still O(n) in the worst case, when one stack is empty and all of the elements are on the other side, it is usually the case that we are closer to the middle rather than the far end, and this helps bring down the traversal time by a constant factor.

+In other words, a linked list traverses by chasing pointers after each element.
+To get from 1 to 5, the chain would be `1 -> 2 -> 3 -> 4 -> 5`.
+That's four pointer chases.

+An unrolled linked list can traverse more quickly because there are fewer pointers to chase.
+To get from 1 to 5, the chain would be `[1, 2, 3] -> [4, 5]` which is just one pointer traversal from the first array node to the next.
+The constant factor is lower.

 ### The Zipped and Unrolled Linked List